gogrlx/bootstrap.grlx.dev/README.md

 ## <p align="center"><img src="docs/grlx-speed.jpg" width="300"></p>
 Want to get up and running as quickly as possible to see what all the fuss is about?
 Use our bootstrap scripts!
+Note that only Linux `sprout`s and `farmer`s are supported, but you can use the CLI from macOS as well.

 1. Download and initialize the command line utility from our releases to your dev machine.
 ```bash